 - 40.6.
-Within thirty (30) Business Days of receiving the Notice of Decommissioning and the accompanying Decommissioning Plan the Minister shall deem the application submitted if the submitted information meets the requirements of Article 40.4 and is sufficiently accurate. - 40.7.
-The Minister shall notify the Contractor within thirty (30) Business Days of the receipt of the Notice of Decommissioning and the accompanying Decommissioning Plan of any deficiencies in the application documentation, if the Minister determines that the Contractor has not met one or more of the conditions of Article 40.4.
-The Minister shall not deem the application for Notice of Decommissioning and the accompanying Decommissioning Plan submitted until the Contractor has corrected all the deficiencies or issues identified in the notice. - 40.8.
-Upon receipt of the deficiency notice under Article 40.7 of this Agreement the Contractor has forty-five (45) Business Days to submit the additional information and correct the deficiency. - 40.9.
-The Minister will notify the Contractor within twenty (20) Business Days of receipt of the documents correcting all the deficiencies under Article 40.8, that Notice of Decommissioning and the accompanying Decommissioning Plan is deemed submitted. - 40.10.
-The Minister shall have one hundred and eighty (180) days of the date application for Notice of Decommissioning and the accompanying Decommissioning Plan is deemed submitted to approve it or request the Contractor to make the modifications it deems applicable. - Before modifying or imposing conditions on the proposal, the Minister shall notify the Contractor of the proposed modification or conditions and give the Contractor the opportunity to make written representations within sixty (60) days thereafter about the proposed modifications or conditions.
-After taking into consideration such representations the Minister and the Contractor shall make their best efforts to mutually agree on the proposed modifications or conditions of the Decommissioning Plan.
-In the event that the Minister and the Contractor cannot mutually agree on the proposed Decommissioning Plan, either Party may by written notice to the other Party propose that the dispute be referred for determination in accordance with the provisions of Article 46. - 40.11.
-If the Minister fails to provide notice approving or requesting modifications of the Development Plan within the one hundred and eighty (180) days prescribed in Article

-- 46.10 of this Agreement, the Contractor shall send written notice to the Minister seeking a decision related to the Development Plan. - 40.12.
-In the event that the Contractor does not present a timely Notice of Decommissioning and the accompanying Decommissioning Plan to the Minister under Article 40.3 of this Agreement, the Minister, after giving thirty (30) days' notice to the Contractor of the intention to do so, may prepare an decommissioning programme and budget for the Contract Area if the Contractor does not present a proposal by the end of the thirty (30) day period.
+The Minister shall notify the Contractor within thirty (30) Business Days of the receipt of the Notice of Decommissioning and the accompanying proposed Decommissioning Plan of the Contractor's failure to meet one or more of the conditions of this Article 40. - 40.7.
+Upon receipt of the deficiency notice under Article 40.6 of this Agreement the Contractor has forty-five (45) Business Days to re-submit the proposed Decommissioning Plan with additional information and applicable corrections or amendments.
+The proposed Decommissioning Plan shall not be complete and submitted in keeping with the Act and this Agreement until the Minister expresses his satisfaction, in writing, the date of which shall be the date the proposed Decommissioning Plan is complete and submitted as herein set out. - 40.8.
+The Minister shall have one hundred and eighty (180) calendar days from the date the proposed Decommissioning Plan is submitted in keeping with the Act to make a decision in keeping with section 59 of the Act. - 40.9.
+If the Minister fails to make a decision as set out in Article 40.8 herein the Contractor shall send written notice to the Minister seeking a decision related to the proposed Development Plan. - 40.10.
+In the event that the Contractor does not present a timely Notice of Decommissioning and the accompanying proposed Decommissioning Plan to the Minister as set out in Article 40.3 of this Agreement, the Minister, after giving thirty (30) calendar days' notice to the Contractor of the intention to do so, may prepare a decommissioning programme and budget for the Contract Area if the Contractor does not present a proposal by the end of the thirty (30) calendar day period.
 When the Minister has so prepared the decommissioning programme and budget, it shall have the same effect as if it had been submitted by the Contractor and approved by the Minister.